turlodales/Spinsettings-2/README.md

 Hello and Welcome This is my own attempted to get it reworking but for 64bit Devices.

-for 32bit Devices Plz use the SpinSettings https://github.com/turlodales/SpinSettings
+for 32bit Devices Plz use the SpinSettings https://github.com/turlodales/SpinSettings for iPadOS Devices plz use the SpinSettings-2 (iPadSO) https://github.com/turlodales/SpinSettings-2-iPadSO-

 my layout is taken form another tweak i have been working so i will be neating this up later just trying to make it looking better and easyer for my own mind.